openspending/spendingstories/README.md

      This can also be automated by running `grunt watch` before doing some editions.

 3. Edit your translations in the `webapp/static/locales/<language>.json` files.

+### What is not fully translated
+#### User query
+User query comprehension works only in French & English for the moment.
+The way we understand the amounts and currencies entered by user is based on a fuzzy search.
+This means all terms that will be recognized have to be entered in an array.
+If you look at the [getSearchSetData](https://github.com/jplusplus/okf-spending-stories/blob/master/webapp/static/coffee/services/Comprehension.coffee#L140)  method in the `Comprehension` service you can see all translated term in our array. <br/>

+This way of doing cannot work with German for instance because a lot of numbers are constructed with others.
+Fuzzy search can work but the search data set (the data that will be used to perform the search) have to be build by an algorithm because of the tremendous amount of numbers.

+#### Currencies' names
+All currencies' names are not translated, this is why you can see some "12 millards de US dollars"

 ## Update stories with last currencies and cpi